 CASNR has a small town feel where everyone is a name rather than a number.
 The professors take the time to get to know students and the professors care about the students succeeding.
 There are many resources for CASNR students to network and get help with anything.
-I am glad I got to meet Mama Sue (Sue Voss,).
-She helped with conflicts and could help students with anything.
 If I ever had problems, I could also go to my advisor or RA (resident assistant).
 I made friends easily and most importantly, I got the chance to participate in activities and enjoy being a student at UNL.

 - Lab Technician, Nestle Purina

 - Women’s’ Ultimate Frisbee Club Team (UNL Cuddle Raptors)